 Joshua Feinberg, CMO at Vic.ai refers to interruption via social spamming as harassment, which is why you should know that cold emailing is not spam.
 There is a great difference between bulk product emails and targeted ones.
 The aim of the latter is to get into a business conversation with a specific prospect, rather than to promote a service to everyone at the same time.

-According to statista.com, 293 billion emails were sent and received each day in 2019, but the figure is expected to increase to over 306 billion daily emails in 2020.
+According to Statista, 319 billion emails were sent and received each day in 2021, but the figure is expected to increase to over 333 billion daily emails in 2022.
 Can you make your prospects stop and read, and—more importantly— interact with you?

 Email Campaign Marathon: Ready, Steady, Go!

-To create an ICP, collect data from your existing customers and insights from key stakeholders, then analyze it.
+To create an ICP, collect data from your existing customers and insights from key stakeholders, and then analyze it.
 This data will provide a clear picture of who is using your services.
 Hone in on what made these clients come to you in the first place—that will be the foundation of your ICP.

-You’ve got yourself a basket full of ICP qualities and conducted the research, but do you go straight to writing sales emails now?
+You’ve got yourself a basket full of ICP qualities and conducted the research, but do you go straight into writing sales emails now?
 Nope, you have some more planning ahead.
-Waves, their frequency and cadence.
+Waves, their frequency, and cadence.

 Having a multi-waved email campaign doesn’t mean sending the same email multiple times.
 Rather, each wave should have a different subject line and relatively new content.

-Typically sales email campaigns have from 3 to 5 waves, which is reasonable from a planning perspective.
-Your goal is to ensure that your content is timely, relevant and consistent from the start of the first wave.
+Typically sales email campaigns have from three to five waves, which is reasonable from a planning perspective.
+Your goal is to ensure that your content is timely, relevant, and consistent from the start of the first wave.

 To reach that goal, you should decide on cadence and frequency.
 Although cadence and frequency are related terms, they describe different sides of email marketing.
-Frequency is the number of emails sent in a certain time period, and cadence includes rhythm and timing (e.g. the amount of time between each of the emails, as well as content and the receiver’s audience).
+Frequency is the number of emails sent in a certain time period while cadence includes rhythm and timing (i.e., the amount of time between each of the emails as well as content and the receiver’s audience).

 Frequency and, to a greater extent, cadence play a key role in capturing and retaining your recipient’s attention.

-MailChimp.com pulled data from their users (who apply list segmentation) and discovered that segmented campaigns had open rates that were 14.37% higher, clicks that were 64.78% higher, and 8.98% lower unsubscribe rates than non-segmented campaigns.
+MailChimp.com pulled data from their users (who apply list segmentation) and discovered that segmented campaigns had open rates that were 14.31% higher, click rates that were 100.95% higher, and 9.37% lower unsubscribe rates than non-segmented campaigns.

-It is a method of segmenting customers based on their statistical characteristics.
-Demographic segmentation groups customers based on factors like business size (either by the number of employees or annual revenue), or even technologies used by the targeted companies.
+- Demographics.
+This is a method of segmenting customers based on their statistical characteristics.
+Demographic segmentation groups customers based on factors like business size (either by the number of employees or annual revenue) or even technologies used by the targeted companies.
 Finding this information is important though fairly inexpensive.

-It means dividing your target audience based on their product or industry acumen, it offers you to tailor your campaign toward a lead's specific needs.
-Customer awareness looks specifically whether a company acknowledges the problem that your product/service solves.
+- Customer awareness.
+This means dividing your target audience based on their product or industry acumen.
+It offers you to tailor your campaign toward a lead's specific needs.
+Customer awareness looks specifically at whether a company acknowledges the problem that your product/service solves.

 For example, a sophisticated target customer for CIENCE would be the one that already leverages sales processes by themselves or with the help of a competitor.

-Different parts of your email campaign impact your recipient’s reaction to it, therefore make sure to get results that will make a difference to your business through testing your cold emails.
-Your further decisions on the email campaign will be based on data rather than on intuition.
-Insights that you will get from it, will result in creating more effective sales emails, consequently providing you with higher rates of engagement, sales, and revenue.
+Different parts of your email campaign impact your recipient’s reaction to it; therefore, make sure to get results that will make a difference to your business through testing your cold emails.
+Your further decisions on the email campaign will be based on data rather than intuition.
+Insights that you get from it will result in creating more effective sales emails, consequently providing you with higher rates of engagement, sales, and revenue.

-Try changing size, format, color or even content.
-Play on curiosity, humor, on pain points or greed.
+- Subject lines.
+Try changing size, format, color, or even the content.
+Play on curiosity, humor, or pain points.
 Try being straightforward or personal.
-According to copyblogger.com, on average, 8 out of 10 people will read headline copy, but only 2 out of 10 will read the rest.
+According to copyblogger.com, on average, eight out of ten people will read headline copy, but only two out of ten will read the rest.

+- Email body.
 You can change content by adding some wording or cutting the size.
-Increase the level of personalization, add some sentences specific to the industry.
-You can use FOMO (fear of missing out) technique, to enhance your click rate.
+Increase the level of personalization and add some sentences specific to the industry.
+You can use the FOMO (fear of missing out) technique to enhance your click rate.

-Experiment with the position of images, style or template itself.
+- Layout.
+Experiment with the position of images, style, or template itself.
 That will help you with the mobile accessibility of your sales email.
-According to constantcontent.com 42.83% of all emails are now opened and read on mobile devices.
+According to Litmus, by the end of 2020, 43.5% of all emails were opened and read on mobile devices.

-Pursue changing one variable in your CTA formula: placement + colour + text = action.
-CTAs can also be customized for a visitor, based on their location, language or anything else.
-In fact, according to HubSpot.com personalized CTAs convert 202% better than default versions.
+- CTA (call to action).
+Pursue changing one variable in your CTA formula: placement + color + text = action.
+CTAs can also be customized for a visitor based on their location, language, or anything else.
+In fact, according to HubSpot.com, personalized CTAs convert 202% better than default versions.

 Top-Quality B2B Sales Email Content